greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-profiling.html.md

 Read the plan from the bottom to the top.
 The total elapsed time to run this query was *22.548* milliseconds.

 The *sequential scan* operation had only one segment \(*seg0*\) that returned rows, and it returned just *1 row*.
 It took *0.255* milliseconds to find the first row and *0.486* to scan all rows.
 This result is close to the optimizer's estimate: the query optimizer estimated it would return one row for this query.
-The *gather motion* \(segments sending data to the master\) received 1 row .
+The *gather motion* \(segments sending data to the coordinator\) received 1 row .
 The total elapsed time for this operation was *0.537* milliseconds.

 #### <a id="topic_idt_2ll_gr"></a>Determining the Query Optimizer